 On the other hand, sometimes silence says more than the score can.
 Wall-to-wall music can feel coercive and heavy-handed.
 Sometimes you don’t want to telegraph the emotional response you want from your audience.
 It’s better to let the performances do the work.
 And audiences can become desensitized to a film that’s scored too heavily.
 Don’t be afraid of silence; it’s also an invaluable tool.

 As with the soundtrack, your score should never be an afterthought.
 It’s never too early to start seeking out talented musicians to collaborate with.
 It might take some time to find someone who matches your sensibility, ambition, and so forth, but these working relationships often last for entire careers (Spielberg/Williams, Coen/Burwell, Burton/Elfman, Nolan/Zimmer, etc.)!

 That wraps it up for our overview on Composers, but we have more to come in our music series.
-Remember to check out the post on composer deals if you want to learn more about the nuances of that agreement.
-And coming soon, keep an eye out for our roundtable discussion with some working composers who will share some valuable perspective on their creative process.
+Remember to check out the post on composer deals if you want to learn more about the nuances of that agreement, and don’t forget about our popular film music master class.